-CMMC Hospice is service of Central Montana Medical Center located in Lewistown, Montana.
+CMMC Hospice is a service of Central Montana Medical Center located in Lewistown, Montana.
 CMMC Hospice, a not-for-profit 501c3 organization, serves both Fergus and Judith Basin Counties.
-Since 1985, through nearly three decades of service, CMMC Hospice has pursued a unique approach to end-of-life care: that the patient’s choice must be upheld, that no one should die alone or in pain, and that the needs of the entire family must be addressed.
+Since 1985, through nearly four decades of service, CMMC Hospice has pursued a unique approach to end-of-life care: that the patient’s choice must be upheld, that no one should die alone or in pain, and that the needs of the entire family must be addressed.
 At CMMC Hospice, we are dedicated to sharing the journey with our patients and families, enabling them to live fully through all stages of illness.

 It’s about living.